CONF./CFP- ASN 2009 Convention, Deadline Reminder: 5 November 2008

 Central Europe, Balkans, and Nationalism Studies.
 The winners at the

-paper is delivered by the deadline, will automatically be considered
+deadline, will automatically be considered for the awards.
+For

-feature films made within the past few years and available in VHS or
+feature films made within the past few years and available in DVD

-DVD format.
-Most films selected for the convention will be screened
+format (either NTSC or PAL).
+Most films selected for the convention

-during regular panel slots and will be followed by a discussion
+will be screened during regular panel slots and will be followed by a

-moderated by an academic expert.
-Films on the 2007 Program included
+discussion moderated by an academic expert.
+Films on the 2008 Program

 A panel includes a chair, three presentations based on written papers,